 This line is currently the oldest line to my rattery's breeding history.
-I have been working on it for a few years now.
+I have been working on it for years.
 Even though I have been working with them the longest, they are not of the same quality my other lines are - which came from other reputable breeders, who got them from other reputable breeders and so on.
 The start of this line began in a local feeder bin when I personally discovered two well marked hooded rats and decided to work with them.
 It's been a LONG process of improving and thankfully they have come a long way.
-I foolishly sold some rats from this line a long while ago thinking they were ready for pet placement.
-I was wrong!
-While working on them I have outcrossed to my high quality lines to improve the genetic health while also trying to keep a very nice dorsal stripe.
+While working on them I have outcrossed to my high quality lines to improve the temperaments and genetic health while also trying to keep a very nice dorsal stripe.
 It has not been easy.
 Perfecting the hooded rat's stripe is one of the most difficult goals in rat breeding.
 On top of this, I am selecting for mycoplasma resistance, proper head shape, and tumor resistance.
-I'm very hard on this line because of its background.
-If a rat from this line is not perfect, I will not sell him/her.
 Working with rats from feeder/petstore stock is commonly considered "starting from scratch" because they need an incredible amount of improvement before any reputable breeder is willing to place them in pet homes.
 I aim for bomb proof, friendly, and healthy rats.
-This line is not available yet, but it will be when I feel it's finally ready!
+Both standard and dumbo ears in the line.